feynon/carlosbecker.com/content/post/2012-08-01-improving-vim-and-gedit.md

 ## Gedit powered by GMate

-GMate is a set of plugins that try to ‘transform' gedit in a ' textmate for linux'.
+GMate is a set of plugins that try to 'transform' gedit in a ' textmate for linux'.

 The installation is pretty simple: